KuraFire/real-diversity/README.md

 # The #RealDiversityNumbers of your Twitter

-This is aittle Twitter app to get a sense of how diverse your own Twitter experience is.
+This is a little Twitter app to get a sense of how diverse your own Twitter experience is.
 The procedure is simple:

 1. You authenticate with Twitter, and the app will pull down a sampling (up to 150) of people you *Follow* on Twitter.
 2. You go through this sampling of people and tag the gender and race, to get a glimpse of how diverse or homogeneous your Twitter experience is.